HTTP-APIs/http-apis.github.io/pages/hydrus.md

 <a name="olddoc"></a>
 ### Use an existing API Documentation to create a new `HydraDoc` object

-In case you already have an API Doc defined in JSON or in a Python dict, hydrus provides a way to turn this API Doc into `doc_writer` classes.
+In case someone already has an API Doc defined in JSON or in a Python dict, hydrus provides a way to turn this API Doc into `doc_writer` classes.
 This is done using `hydrus.hydraspec.doc_maker` as defined below:
 ```python
 # Sample to convert the API Doc into doc_writer classes